 It’s worth making a list, whether that’s a specific niche within SaaS, or companies in your area.
 Remember, in SaaS it’s easier to work remote for a company anywhere in the world.

 Even before the pandemic, remote working was normal in the software sector.
-So you could find yourself working for a company based in California, New York, Waterloo, Reykjavik, or anywhere else, regardless of where you live.
+So you could find yourself working for a company based in So you could find yourself working for a company based in New York, California, Waterloo, Reykjavik, or anywhere else, regardless of where you live

 Who do you already know in software, technology or related sectors?
 Chances are, you know someone.
 Ask around.
 Get a sense for who’s hiring, who’s growing, what’s going on and identify which companies or sectors would benefit from your sales skills and experiences.